mtth/layer2/doc/api.md

 + `fpath` {String} Path to a saved capture file (PCAP format).
 + `opts` {Object} Various options:
+  + `batchSize` {Number} Number of frames read during each call to PCAP.
+A higher number here is more efficient but runs the risk of overflowing internal buffers (which, unlike live captures, cannot rely on the PCAP dispatch call returning in time). [default: `1000`]
   + `bufferSize` {Number} Size of temporary buffer used by PCAP to hold frames.
-    Larger means more frames can be gathered in fewer dispatch calls (this will effectively cap the batchSize option). [default: `1024 * 1024` (1MB)]
+    Larger means more frames can be gathered in fewer dispatch calls (this will effectively cap the batchSize option).
+A section of length `maxFrameSize` is reserved at the end of the temporary buffer to protect from overflows so that the internal mechanism that fetches frames by batch (for performance), has enough time to stop without losing any frames. [default: `1024 * 1024`]
-  + `batchSize` {Number} Number of frames read during each call to PCAP.
-A higher number here is more efficient but runs the risk of overflowing internal buffers (especially in the case of replay streams, which can't rely on the PCAP dispatch call returning in time). [default: `1000`]
+  + `filter` {String} Optional frame filter.
+See `man pcap-filter` for examples of filters. [default: `''`]

 Note that unlike the live capture stream, this stream will automatically close once the end of the file read is reached.